jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 ![R Plots](../img/rplots.png)

-Our goal is to recreate these R plots using Python and provide some insight into their meaning in the housing dataset.
+Our goal is to recreate these plots using Python and provide some insight into their usefulness using the housing dataset.

 We'll begin by importing the relevant libraries necessary for building our plots and reading in the data.